By Lauren Tjaden

 Experience sunset at the quietly beautiful Holocaust Memorial.
 The memorial is a large arm, outstretched to the sky with over 100 smaller figures clinging to it and each other.
 In a city with one of the largest populations of Holocaust Survivors, since 1990 this memorial has served as a reminder of the suffering that occurred in Nazi concentration camps and hosts a number of community and educational events.

 Go ice skating year-round at the Scott Rakow Youth Center, which welcomes children of all ages.
 Featuring a 12,885-square-foot rink and a pro shop that provides skates, pads, leg warmers and gloves, they’ve got everything you need for an afternoon of skating.

 To see how the other half lives, take a stroll through SoFi, the enclave South of Fifth Street and South Pointe Park, known for its hip, elite residents and multi-million-dollar penthouse suites.
 Eyeball the most vibrant Miami Beach houses and condos, or get a yummy taste of luxury at any number of high-end restaurants along the way.
 If you’re going to run into a celebrity in Miami Beach, it will probably happen here.

 To soak up all the sights of Miami Beach, climb aboard a Miami Beach Duck Tour, with a specially designed tour vehicle that’s equally at home on the land and the water.
 Pick from multiple excursions that offer spectacular views of the local architecture, the homes of the rich and famous, and some history lessons on the city narrated by entertaining tour guides who all have backgrounds in comedy and performance.
 The tours are wheelchair-friendly, so everyone can join in and see the sights.

-Check out more things to do from Miami’s visitors services.
+Check out more things to do from the Greater Miami Convention & Visitors Bureau.